Media & Communication Directorate

 The King pledged that Jordan will work with all parties to bring views closer together towards a real revival of peace negotiations that address all final status issues.
 He spoke of the need to make use of the 2002 Arab Peace Initiative to arrive at a just and comprehensive peace in the region and “not miss this opportunity.”

-The Arab League chief commended Jordan for hosting the WEF, which, he said, offers key investment opportunities, opens the door for dialogue among leaders of various sectors in the Middle East and sheds more light on the region’s outstanding issues.
+The Arab League secretary general commended Jordan for hosting the WEF, which, he said, offers key investment opportunities, opens the door for dialogue among leaders of various sectors in the Middle East and sheds more light on the region’s outstanding issues.

 In a meeting with US Senators John McCain and Robert Menendez and House member Kay Granger, His Majesty thanked the US for its support for Jordan’s development.
 On regional issues, the King commended US efforts to break the logjam in the Palestinian-Israeli peace process, reiterating that Jordan will continue to pursue its efforts alongside the US and other concerned parties to end the conflict on the basis of the two-state solution, the only means to reach a final peace deal.